Willerwald: History

-During the Second World War, the village was evacuated on 1 September 1939 in the department of Charente (Salles-d'Angles, then Châteaubernard and Saint-Félix).
-The village was bombed on 14 June 1940 and occupied by German troops on 15 June 1940.
+During the Second World War, the population of the village was evacuated on September 1, 1939 to the department of Charente (first to Salles-d'Angles, then to Châteaubernard and Saint-Félix).
+The village was bombed on June 14, 1940 and occupied by German troops a day later.

-Also bombed on December 4, 1944, 47 houses were completely destroyed and the others severely damaged.
-It was liberated by the US Army on December 5, 1944.
+During the Lorraine campaign in late 1944 the village was bombed on December 4, which completely destroyed 47 houses and severely damaged the remaining buildings.
+It was liberated by the US Army the next day.